Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Total Investment Management is a fee-based financial advisor firm that serves a niche group: aviation professionals.
 The firm caters to commercial and military pilots, flight attendants and anyone else with an occupation directly related to flying.
 Total Investment Management does not require a set account minimum, but rather a $600 minimum annual fee.
 The firm's clients are mostly non-high-net-worth individuals, with high-net-worth individuals also making up a large part of its client base.

-This firm offers clients insurance and its advisors may make commissions from these sales.
+The team includes three Certified Financial Planners™ (CFP®), one Chartered Financial Analyst (CFA), one accredited investment fiduciary (AIF) and one chartered market technician (CMT).
+Howevever, advisors may earn commissions when selling insurance to advisory clients, creating a conflict of interest.
 However, Total Investment Management is a fiduciary, so it is legally bound to act in your best interest at all times.

 The firm offers three main tiers of investment management: TIM Basic, TIM Portfolio and TIM Premier.
 Here's how they work: